 So the lexical order and logical order of clauses in a SQL query differ, but one needs to take care of these things when the performance comes into the picture.
 For smaller data retrieval user has to just mention the output he/she expects.

 How does SQL make working so easy

-Every programming language requires to interact with back end database and this has extensibility that it can be integrated into any language.
+Every programming language requires to interaction with the back end database, and this has the extensibility that it can be integrated into any language.
 Thus making it easy to work with any other programming language.

 Top SQL Companies